nuttycream/deeznuts/content/projects/omnichicken.md

 ### Intro

-**But why?** We are started on $IK$ for the reason because, it was essential to it.
-It is the part that is the most tricky.
-But... but this is usually me thinking about it.
-Because the trajectory mapping part, is simply tracing a circle uhh using x y z which is semi trivial so then we move to the next step of the general control scheme which is the IK uhhmmm which is about how we actually translate x y z into the actual motion of the robot.
+**But why?** I started on $IK(Inverse\hspace{5px}Kinematics)$, because that is the most part foreign and tricky part about the control scheme.
+The trajectory planning part just seemed like vector math which was something I was familiar with.
+The IK the was function was this first step of this crucial interlayer of going from digital controls to physical elements.

 <p align="center">
 <img src="/images/image-3.png" alt="chicken" style="width: 30%;">